Statistics Explained

 SDG3.PNG

-The assessment of SDG 3 ‘Good health and well-being’ is affected by the impacts of the COVID-19 pandemic.
-While the EU’s healthy life expectancy was on the rise until 2019, it declined by 0.6 years in 2020, down to 64.0 years.
-People’s self-perceived health also slightly declined in 2021, but remained above pre-pandemic levels.
-The pandemic’s strongest impact is visible in the EU’s avoidable mortality rate, which increased considerably in 2020 due to COVID-19 related deaths.
-Road traffic deaths have also risen in 2021 after the lockdown-induced reduction in mobility patterns, and stronger progress will be necessary for the EU to meet its respective 2030 target.
-The other causes of mortality monitored in this report – deaths due to HIV, tuberculosis and hepatitis, fatal work accidents and premature deaths due to exposure to fine particulate matter – have not (or to a lesser extent) been affected by the pandemic and continue to show favourable developments.
-The same is true for most of the health determinants monitored.
-The share of people suffering from noise disturbance has fallen slightly in recent years, as has the share of smokers.
-In contrast, the share of obese and overweight people has been growing in the EU.
-Trends in access to health care are still favourable, even though the share of people reporting unmet needs for medical care has increased slightly since 2017.
+The impact of the COVID-19 pandemic is now fully visible in SDG 3 ‘Good health and well-being’.
+While the EU’s healthy life expectancy was on the rise until 2019, it declined quite strongly in the following two years and fell below pre-pandemic levels in 2021.
+Similarly, people’s self-perceived health declined in 2021 and 2022, falling below pre-pandemic levels.
+Likewise, the avoidable mortality rate increased considerably in 2020 and 2021 due to COVID-19 related deaths.
+Road traffic deaths increased as well in 2021 and 2022 after the lockdown-induced reduction in mobility patterns, and stronger progress will be necessary for the EU to meet its 2030 target.
+The other causes of mortality monitored in this report – fatal work accidents and premature deaths due to exposure to fine particulate matter – have not (or to a lesser extent) been affected by the pandemic and continue to show favourable developments.
+The same applies to most of the health determinants monitored.
+The share of people suffering from noise disturbance fell slightly between 2015 and 2020, as did the share of smokers.
+The share of obese people has remained unchanged between 2017 and 2022.
+Trends in access to health care have been even more unfavourable.
+The share of people reporting unmet needs for medical care has risen almost continuously since its low in 2017.
+Additionally, a new indicator shows that the consumption of antibiotics in the community and hospital sectors has fallen only slightly since 2017, meaning the EU is not on track to meet its respective 2030 target.

 SDG15.PNG